Skip to main content

 For purposes of this Ordinance, the following definitions apply:

-• Affordability Requirements: The income and affordability restrictions applicable to Eligible Housing Projects receiving funding under the local MIRL Grant Program.
+• Affordability Requirements: The income and affordability restrictions applicable to Eligible Housing Projects receiving funding under the Local MIRL Program.

 1. For the first property tax year for which the completed Eligible Housing Project Property is estimated to be taken into account, the County Tax Officer determines the estimated amount of property taxes that will be assessed against all tax accounts that include the Eligible Housing Project Property and subtracts the estimated amount of operating taxes and local option taxes levied by fire districts.

-• Eligible Housing Project: A project that constructs new housing or converts a non-residential building into housing and that meets MIRL Program requirements as set forth in applicable statutes (including but not limited to SB 1537 (2024) and SB 48 (2025), as may be amended from time to time) and administrative rules (Oregon Administrative Rules chapter 813, division 410).
+• Eligible Housing Project: A project that constructs new housing or converts a non-residential building into housing and that meets MIRL Program requirements as set forth in applicable statutes (including but not limited to ORS 307.213-237) and administrative rules (Oregon Administrative Rules chapter 813, division 410), as the same may be amended from time to time.

-• Grant Agreement: A legally binding agreement between the [JURISDICTION] and a Developer outlining the use of Grant Funds.
+• Project Funding Agreement: A legally binding agreement between the [JURISDICTION] and a developer outlining the disbursement, use, and, if applicable, repayment of Project Funds.

 • Local Site Approval: [Definition]